vitorbari/jwks-merge/README.md

 ## Introduction

+[JWKS](https://datatracker.ietf.org/doc/html/rfc7517#section-5) is a set of keys containing the public keys that should be used to verify any JWT issued by an authorization server.

-If an application needs to verify a JWT that was issued by **one of many** trusted authorization servers, then `jwks-merge` can simplify the process by merging and providing a single [JWKS](https://datatracker.ietf.org/doc/html/rfc7517#section-5).
+If an application needs to verify a JWT that was issued by **one of many** trusted authorization servers, then `jwks-merge` can simplify the process by merging and providing a single JWKS.

 ## Usage